Arshroop-Saini/Arshroop-Saini/README.md

 ## About Me
 <img src="https://komarev.com/ghpvc/?username=Arshroop-Saini&label=Profile%20views&color=70a5fd&style=flat" alt="Profile views" />

-Hi, I'm Arsh, a 20 year old Entrepreneur.
+Hi, I'm Arsh, a 20 year old programmer with a vision to put a dent in the universe.
+I'm neither pessimistic nor optimistic, but if I put my mind on something, I'm hell-bent on making it happen.

 Interested in working together?
 Shoot a DM 😄